aaugust98/MP3-Player-Project-/projectroadmap.md

-- [x] create the team repository
+- [x] create the team repository - Ambrielle
 - [ ]
 - [ ]
 - [ ]
 - [x]

-- [x] Research python modules needed needed in order to make the app functionable -[x] Code and import modules from python into coding file.
-This will serve as the basics needed in order for the code to run                    successfully.
+- [x] Research python modules needed in order to make the app functionable: Ambrielle -[x] Code and import modules from python into coding file.
+This will serve as the basics needed in order for the code to run  successfully : Connor
 - [x] Create code for GUI.
-This is how users will interact with the code and will need to be as user friendly as possible.
+This is how users will interact with the code and will need to be as user friendly as possible: Ambrielle
 - [ ] Code in buttons and personalize GUI for user interaction.
-This will be the look and feel of the code as well as make it our own.
+This will be the look and feel of the code as well as make it our own. - Connor
-  - [ ] *Possible task create playlist of songs for users* This will increase a user friendly experice.
+- [ ] *Possible task create playlist of songs for users* This will increase a user friendly experice. - Ambrielle
 - [ ] Make display for the current song the user is listening to and metadata including artist, song title, track time.
-This will provide       users with song info.
+This will provide users with song info. - Connor